mysql/mysql-server/storage/ndb/test/crund/tws_benchmark/README.txt

 A self-contained benchmark that measures the performance of selected MySQL Server/Cluster APIs for basic operations on a string/varchar-based schema.

-This benchmark may be integrated into CRUND, in future.
+This benchmark is standalone and not yet integrated into CRUND.

 Questions or comments appreciated: martin.zaun@oracle.com